YRC10/Improving-Fairness-in-Image-Classification-via-Sketching-Style-Combination/README.md

 ## Evaluation Results
 ![avatar](./img/result.png)
 The result of sketch style combined images with $\mathcal{L}_{\rm fair}$ demonstrates that the fairness loss could further improve fairness.
-And these results are the best in terms of fairness, surpassing the previous results of Yao et al.[Improving Fairness in Image Classification viaSketching](https://arxiv.org/pdf/2211.00168.pdf).
+And these results are the best in terms of fairness, surpassing the previous results of Yao et al. [Improving Fairness in Image Classification viaSketching](https://arxiv.org/pdf/2211.00168.pdf).